bodergob373/Electric-Doohickey/README.md

 # Electric-Doohickey

 ## Description
-A custom go-kart powered by 6 Nissan Leaf battery modules.
+A custom go-kart powered by 6 Nissan Leaf battery modules in series.
 It is driven by two hoverboard motors.
 The throttle sends signals to a microcontroller, which sends adjusted signals to both motor controllers.
 The rear wheels are on a suspension arm

 ## Why?
 My main goal for the future is to build an ethanol-electric hybrid car from scratch.
 To do this, I need real-world experience designing electrical and mechanical stuff and more practice welding.
 I'm making this project so that I can design the electric part of the hybrid car and test it on a small, fast, and fun vehicle with only half the number of batteries, motor controllers, and motors.